How to Get Rid of a Painful Nostril Pimple

 When treating a nose pimple, once you have got the area as dry as you can, use another fresh cotton bud to apply a tiny amount of an antibiotic cream.The one I use is this Good Sense triple antibiotic cream as it also contains a pain-relieving element that makes the spot feel much better almost instantly.

-I recommend using the antibiotic cream above (or a similar product) but, In case you are allergic to antibiotics or prefer to use only natural treatments, a very small amount of tea tree oil which is naturally antiseptic will also do the trick but may sting a bit.
+From personal experience, I can definitely recommend using the antibiotic cream above (or a similar product) but, In case you are allergic to antibiotics or prefer to use only natural treatments, a very small amount of tea tree oil which is naturally antiseptic will also do the trick but may sting a bit.

 You need to repeat the treatment twice a day (or as directed if using the antibiotic cream) and this should produce a significant improvement pretty quickly.
 However, if after a couple of days it is no better or seems to be getting worse, this is the time to check with your health center.